bigomics/omicsplayground/README.rst

 1. Clone the GitHub repository using::

     git clone https://github.com/bigomics/omicsplayground.git

+   Note: download version v1.0 if you want the exact version of the NAR/GAB publication, otherwise GitHub will download the latest version by default.

 2. Installed all necessary R packages by running the script in the ``R/`` folder::